yona-projects/yona/docs/userManual/group/group-overview.md

 1. Go to the group page.
 1. Click the sawlike `Group Setting` button.
 1. Click the `Setting` tab.
-1. Change your avatar, name and decription.
+1. Change your avatar, name and description.

 ## Managing members

-You can add and remove users from you group and change the member's right.
+You can add and remove users from your group and change the member's right.

 ### Adding members